MEGA BUCS RULES

 11. Tournament Hours: 7:30AM - 3:30PM.
 Boat Check-In will begin at 5:00AM at the Helena boat ramp.
 Lines in the water prior to 7:30AM will be cause for immediate disqualification.

 12. Teams will NOT be allowed to trailer.
-All boats must launch and be recovered from the Helena boat ramp and be at back for weigh-in at the Helena boat ramp no later than 5:00PM.
+All boats must launch and be recovered from the Helena boat ramp and be at back to the Helena boat ramp no later than 5:00PM.
 Once launched, teams may get underway in a safe and orderly manner.
 There will be no exceptions to this rule.

 14. A maximum of 3 fish of any size per boat will be allowed at the weigh-in.
 Only 3 fish alive in the live-well will be allowed at weigh-in.